citp/privacy-policy-historical/r/ra/rap/rapidlearningcenter.com.md

-> *The following text is extracted and transformed from the rapidlearningcenter.com privacy policy that was archived on 2007-06-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070627123517id_/http%3A//www.rapidlearningcenter.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rapidlearningcenter.com privacy policy that was archived on 2007-12-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071225203915id_/http%3A//rapidlearningcenter.com/privacy.html) for the most accurate reproduction.*

 # Privacy Policy - Rapid Learning Center

-|  Promotion ($96 Off):
+|   **Promotion**
 ---
-|  | **Buy 2 Courses & Get 1 Free
+|  | **
-**Promo Code: 3for2
+** Buy any two Premium courses and get the 3rd one free.
+Phone Order Only.

-Exp: 07/15/2007
+**Special Code:** DEC342

 ---|---